Frequently Asked Questions

 If your risk level changes at any time during your labor, birth or postpartum, and a transfer becomes medically necessary, we will do the wise thing together, and make that shift.
 In extremely rare instances, we may need to activate Emergency Medical Services.
 Your midwife will accompany you and/or your baby to the hospital (either on the ambulance or in our own car, following behind you), where we will provide a thorough handoff and report to the receiving medical team.
 We will remain with you for continued support whenever possible.

-If the transfer is initiated by the family, in order to access tools that are not available at home – such as an epidural – a discussion will be had around on-going support, and what that might look like moving forward.
+If the transfer is initiated by the family, in order to access tools that are not available at home, such as an epidural, a discussion will be had around on-going support, and what that might look like moving forward.

 Do I also need a doula?

-Sometimes a couple will need more physical support than they anticipated, which may be more than the Midwife is capable of providing especially if the labor is long.
-Midwives are focused on safety of Mom and Baby, and therefore attempt to conserve their own energy to remain sharp and ready and able to think critically, and act quickly during intense moments.
-We recommend Doula support to all of our families, and strongly urge first-timers to have a plan for early labor, to hire a doula early on the pregnancy, and take a thorough childbirth education class geared toward physiologic birth.
-Families who utilize a birth doula, will receive a discount.
+Sometimes a couple will need more physical support than they anticipated, well before it is time to invite the Midwife team.
+Being the primary source of continuous labor support, including physical comfort measures, is more than the Midwife is capable of providing especially if the labor is longer than anticipated.
+Midwives are focused on safety and well-being of Mom and Baby, and therefore must attempt to conserve their own energy to remain sharp, ready and able to think critically and act quickly during important moments.

 Do I also need an OB/Doctor?